Spolin Law P.C. Negotiates Two Recent Dismissals

 Posted on Wednesday, November 30th, 2016 at 8:00 am

-On the first case, a Spolin Law client was facing felony charges in Riverside County for allegedly violating Penal Code section 136.1(c)(1) (“Felony Threats to a Witness”).
+On the first case, a Spolin Law P.C. client was facing felony charges in Riverside County for allegedly violating Penal Code section 136.1(c)(1) (“Felony Threats to a Witness”).
 This charge would have been punishable by state prison for two, three, or four years.
-Attorney Aaron Spolin, a former prosecutor, is representing the client and took a “trial focused” approach from day one.
+Los Angeles criminal defense attorney Aaron Spolin, a former prosecutor, is representing the client and took a “trial focused” approach from day one.
 He communicated to the assigned Deputy District Attorney an unwillingness to settle for anything less than an outright dismissal, given the client’s clean record and the likelihood of a defense verdict at trial.

-These results are based on Spolin Law’s comprehensive approach to criminal defense.
+These results are based on Spolin Law P.C.’s comprehensive approach to criminal defense.
 Every legal step is taken to achieve a fair outcome for clients.
 This includes preparing each case for trial so that negotiations with the prosecutor’s office can be carried out from a position of relative strength.

 Talk to a Los Angeles Criminal Defense Lawyer

 Aaron Spolin, a former prosecutor, and award-winning Los Angeles criminal defense attorney, has a track record of success handling violent crime cases.
 He has been on the winning side of hundreds of cases.
 To receive a 100% free and confidential consultation from Aaron today, please call this number: (310) 424-5816.